peatrc/bc_terrain_parser/README.md

-# BC Terrain Classification System string parser
+# BC Terrain Classification System String Parser

 The BC Terrain Classification System is a scheme designed for the classification of surficial materials, landforms and geomorphological processes of a mappable area.